Symphony No. 13 (Shostakovich): Changed lines

 In her being and her fate.

-Even with these changed lines, the symphony enjoyed relatively few performances — two with the revised text in Moscow in February 1963, one performance in Minsk (with the original text, conductor Vitaly Katayev) shortly afterward, as well as Gorky, Leningrad and Novosibirsk.
+Even with these changed lines, the symphony enjoyed relatively few performances — two with the revised text in Moscow in February 1963 and one in Minsk (with the original text, conducted by Vitaly Katayev) shortly afterward, as well as performances in Gorky, Leningrad and Novosibirsk.
 After these performances, the work was effectively banned in the Soviet bloc, the work's premiere in East Berlin occurring only because the local censor had forgotten to clear the performance with Moscow beforehand.
-Meanwhile, a copy of the score with the original text was smuggled to the West, where it was premiered and recorded in January 1970 by the Philadelphia Orchestra under Eugene Ormandy.
+Meanwhile, a copy of the score with the original text was smuggled to the West by Mstislav Rostropovich, and it was premiered and recorded in January 1970 by the Philadelphia Orchestra under Eugene Ormandy.

-Second to the "Babi Yar" movement, "Fears" was the most viciously attacked of the movements by the bureaucrats.
+Second to the "Babi Yar" movement, the bureaucrats most viciously attacked the "Fears" movement.
 To keep the symphony in performance, seven lines of the poem were altered, replacing references to imprisonment without trial, to neglect of the poor and to the fear experienced by artists.